lihuizhao01887152/Imperial-College-London/README.md

 # Imperial-College-London
 Author: LIHUI ZHAO.
-These are for Imperial College London Master degree.
+This work contributes to the Imperial College London Master degree.
 Codes are stored in the branch of "ANN_codes".